 The limitations of a blade grinder come down to inconsistencies in the size of the coffee grounds.
-This leads to an uneven extraction of flavor from the beans, and a generally flat, underwhelming taste.
+This leads to an uneven extraction of flavor from the coffee beans, and a generally flat, underwhelming taste.

 Once you get used to drinking your coffee for the taste, the upgrade to a burr grinder will be a real eye-opener.

-Grinding your coffee beans with a burr grinder is, for many, the best upgrade (short of buying better beans) for your coffee experience.
+Grinding coffee beans with a burr grinder is, for many, the best upgrade (short of buying better beans) for your coffee experience.
 Burr grinders come in many varieties and at a wide range of prices, from about $100 up to “price is no object."
 They’re also where you find all kinds of bells and whistles, from weight-based dosing to anti-static materials to titanium burrs.
-We recommend the Breville Smart Grinder Pro (around $150).
+We recommend the Breville Smart Grinder Pro (around $200).
 For drip coffee, we suggest a grind size of 39 (1 is finest, 60 is coarsest).

 What you really want from a burr grinder is to pulverize the beans (which creates more surface area than slicing/cutting), and to produce a super-consistent grind, so you get the same taste experience every time.
 From a coffee tasting standpoint, the flavor extraction with a burr grinder can yield depth and subtlety that can be transformative; out of nowhere, you’ll be able to taste notes such as baker’s chocolate, blueberry, or almond.

 How Long to Grind Coffee Beans